Sergei Zubov

 Sergei Alexandrovich Zubov (Russian: Сергей Александрович Зубов; born 22 July 1970) is a Russian professional ice hockey coach and former defenceman.
-He is currently the head coach for the HC Sochi of the Kontinental Hockey League (KHL).

-Zubov played for the Dallas Stars, New York Rangers and Pittsburgh Penguins of the National Hockey League as well as SKA Saint Petersburg of the KHL.
-One of the best offensive defensemen in NHL history, he won the Stanley Cup twice: with the Rangers in 1994 and the Stars in 1999.
+Zubov played for the Dallas Stars, New York Rangers and Pittsburgh Penguins of the National Hockey League (NHL) as well as SKA Saint Petersburg of the KHL.
+He won the Stanley Cup twice: with the Rangers in 1994 and the Stars in 1999.
 He was inducted into the Hockey Hall of Fame as part of the class of 2019.

 Playing career

 CSKA Moscow, New York Rangers and Pittsburgh Penguins

-Zubov was drafted in the fifth round of the 1990 NHL Entry Draft by the New York Rangers.
+Zubov was drafted in the fifth round of the 1990 NHL entry draft by the New York Rangers.
 Prior to this, he played for the Red Army's hockey team, HC CSKA Moscow, in Russia.
 He continued to play for the Red Army until 1992, after the dissolution of the Soviet Union.
 Although Sergei spent some of his rookie season with New York's AHL affiliate, the Binghamton Rangers, he played forty-nine games as a rookie for the Rangers, scoring 31 points, considered then to be above-average for a defenseman.
 Zubov's high-scoring ways continued, as he scored 12 goals and earned 77 assists during the 1993–94 season, which led the team in regular season scoring.
 He contributed 19 points to the Rangers' playoff campaign, as he, along with Alexander Karpovtsev, Sergei Nemchinov, and Alexei Kovalev became the first Russians to have their names engraved on the Stanley Cup.

 Zubov continued to play well for the Rangers, but on 31 August 1995, he was traded to the Pittsburgh Penguins with Petr Nedvěd for Ulf Samuelsson and Luc Robitaille.
 Zubov only spent one season in Pittsburgh, it was rumored because he and team captain Mario Lemieux didn't get along, especially on the powerplay where both men wanted to be in control.
-Ultimately, he was traded to the Dallas Stars on 22 June 1996 for Kevin Hatcher.
+He was traded to the Dallas Stars on 22 June 1996 for Kevin Hatcher.